aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.404.0 (2018-11-09 02:57 UTC)
+* CloudWatchEvents (3.3.7.10)
+	* Documentation updates for events
+* DLM (3.3.1.0)
+	* Amazon Data Lifecycle Manager adds support for copying EBS volume tags to EBS snapshots.
+AWS resource tags allow customers to add metadata and apply access policies to your Amazon Elastic Block Store (Amazon EBS) resources.
+Starting today, customers can use Amazon Data Lifecycle Manager (DLM) to copy tags on EBS volumes to EBS snapshots.
+This allows customers to easily set snapshot metadata, such as access policies, to match the parent volume.
+Customers can enable this functionality on new or existing lifecycle policies.
+They can also choose to disable it at a future date.
+* MediaLive (3.3.11.0)
+	* You can now switch a live channel between preconfigured inputs.
+This means assigned inputs for a running channel can be changed according to a defined schedule.
+You can also use MP4 files as inputs.
+* Core 3.3.29.7
+	* Updating endpoints.json file

+	* All services packages updated to require new Core

 ### 3.3.403.0 (2018-11-07 21:35 UTC)
 * CostExplorer (3.3.7.0)
 	* Enable Payer Accounts to View Linked Account Recommendations.
 Payer Accounts can specify "LINKED" as scope in the request now.
 In the response, there is a new filed called AccountId in ReservationPurchaseRecommendationDetail for indicating which account is this recommendation detail belongs to.